awsdocs/aws-iot-docs/developerguide/device-shadow-mqtt.md

 | $aws/things/thingName/shadow | Unnamed \(classic\) shadow |
 | $aws/things/thingName/shadow/name/shadowName | Named shadow |

 To create a complete topic, select the `ShadowTopicPrefix` for the type of shadow to which you want to refer, replace `thingName`, and `shadowName` if applicable, with their corresponding values, and then append that with the topic stub as shown in the following sections\.
-Topics are case sensitive\.

 The following are the MQTT topics used for interacting with shadows\.